Alton Brown’s Fruitcake

 Pour into a greased or parchment-lined 10-inch loaf pan and bake at 325F for 1 hour, until a toothpick inserted into the center comes out clean.
 If using 6 x 2.5 inch loaf pans, fill 5 greased paper loaf pans and bake at 300F for 20-30 minutes, until a toothpick inserted into the center comes out clean.

-Brush warm cake with rum or brandy.
+Brush hot cake immediately with rum or brandy.
 Allow to cool completely before removing from pan to a cooling rack.